 FEATURE AVAILABILITY: LogicMonitor Pro and Enterprise

 Topology mapping is the visual representation of relationships among elements within a communications network.
 Topology maps can represent the physical location of network components, generally referred to as layer 1 mapping, or they can represent the logical relationships among elements, referred to as layer 2 mapping.

 LogicMonitor’s topology mapping capabilities are focused on layer 2 mapping.
-Specifically, the LogicMonitor platform leverages the Link Layer Discovery Protocol (LLDP) as well as Cisco’s proprietary version of the protocol known as Cisco Discovery Protocol (CDP) to dynamically generate network topology maps that show how data flows among the many resources (e.g. switches, hosts, firewalls, routers, and other network components) it monitors in your environment.
+Specifically, the LogicMonitor platform leverages the Link Layer Discovery Protocol (LLDP) as well as Cisco’s proprietary version of the protocol known as Cisco Discovery Protocol (CDP) to dynamically generate network topology maps that show how data flows among the many resources (e.g. switches, hosts, firewalls, routers, and other network components) in your environment.